ASMCUE Travel Awards

 Awards Available: 1

-ASMCUE is pleased to offer the inaugural Dr. Sybil A. Wellstood Travel Award to an early to mid-career life sciences educator employed at an accredited 2- or 4-year U.S. educational institution who is presenting their work at ASMCUE 2025.
-The Dr. Sybil A. Wellstood Travel Award will cover the ASM member early-bird registration, 3 nights at an ASMCUE hotel as designated by ASM staff and up to $500 travel stipend.
-The 2025 Dr. Sybil A. Wellstood Travel Awardee will be acknowledged at the conference and highlighted through conference materials.
+ASMCUE is pleased to offer the Dr. Sybil A. Wellstood Travel Award to an early to mid-career life sciences educator employed at an accredited 2- or 4-year U.S. educational institution.
+The Dr. Sybil A. Wellstood Travel Award covers registration, three nights at an ASMCUE hotel, as designated by ASM staff, and a $500 travel stipend.
+The Dr. Sybil A. Wellstood Travel Awardee will be acknowledged at the conference and highlighted through conference materials.

 Eligibility